SiliconLabs/wiseconnect/examples/featured/ble_per/readme.md

 | `WORLDWIDE`    | `3`       |
 | `KCC`          | `4`       |

-- Open `ble_config.h` file and update/modify following macros,
+- Open `ble_config.h` file and update/modify the following macros:

   ```c
     #define RSI_BLE_PWR_INX                                30
     #define RSI_BLE_PWR_SAVE_OPTIONS                       BLE_DISABLE_DUTY_CYCLING
   ```

-  > **Note:** `ble_config.h` files are already set with desired configuration in respective example folders user need not change for each example.
+  > **Note:** `ble_config.h` files are already set with desired configuration in the respective example folders.
+The user does not need to change these for each example.

 ## Test the Application

-### Instructions for Simplicity Studio IDE and Silicon Labs devices (SoC and NCP Modes)
+### Instructions for Simplicity Studio IDE and Silicon Labs Devices (SoC and NCP Modes)

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

 ### Instructions for Keil IDE and STM32F411RE MCU

 - Build the application.
 - Set the Docklight up by connecting STM32's Serial COM port.
 This enables you to view the application prints.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

 Follow the steps as mentioned for the successful execution of the application:

-1. After the program gets executed, Silicon Labs module starts BLE PER transmit or BLE PER receive.
+1. After the program gets executed, the Silicon Labs module starts BLE PER transmit or BLE PER receive.

 2. The BLE-PER-RX can be validated between two SiWx91x device modes.
-    - Configure a SiWx91x device in PER-TX mode and configure another SiWx91x device in BLE PER RX mode.
+    - Configure an SiWx91x device in PER-TX mode and configure another SiWx91x device in BLE PER RX mode.

 3. If the SiWx91x device is configured in BLE-PER-TX Mode, the SiWx91x device sends the packets with the configured mode in the configured channel.

-4. Check for BLE PER stats whatever configured values are affecting or not.
+4. Check the BLE PER stats to see if configured values are affected or not.

-5. After successful program execution the prints in Tera Term looks as shown following.
+5. After successful program execution, the prints in Tera Term appear as shown in the following images.

 ### BLE-PER-TX